Department of Public Administration,

 Abstract

-perspective as a guide for policy makers as they respond to the challenges of global climate change.
+Purpose – The purpose of this paper is to suggest the utility of an emergency managementperspective as a guide for policy makers as they respond to the challenges of global climate change.

 Design/methodology/approach – This analytical paper begins with a review of scientific